Anglesey attractions to visit on your family break

 Four people on a boat ride with the Menai Bridge behind them

-Beaumaris Castle, Beaumaris Gaol and a RibRide on the Menai Strait, Anglesey, North Wales
+A RibRide on the Menai Strait, and climbing with Anglesey Adventures, Anglesey, North Wales.

-It’s also brilliant for sandcastles, gathering shells, watching kitesurfers, or simply running around.
+Anglesey's beaches are brilliant for sandcastles, gathering shells, watching kitesurfers, or simply running around.
 The best place for rock-pooling is the beach at Porth Cwyfan in Aberffraw.
-My favourite beach, Llanddwyn, it’s just fabulous, and there’s always something going on there.
+My favourite beach, Llanddwyn, is backed by Newborough National Nature Reserve and forest.
+It’s just fabulous and there’s always something going on there.

 St Cwyfan’s Church from above.